Mason-Lab-Code/NanoSeq-snakemake/README.md

 ```
 ### Dry run

 Invoke a "dry run" of the workflow to ensure everything is set up properly.
-You should see all of the tasks that Snakemake
+You should see all of the jobs that Snakemake intends to submit.
 ```
 module load tools/snakemake
 snakemake -n